-The rate is based on the certified emission data of the engine type as indicated in the ICAO Aircraft Emissions Database, according to the methodology as laid down in the ICAO Annex 16, Volume II.
+The rate is based on the certified emission data of the engine type as indicated in the ICAO Aircraft Emissions Database, according to the methodology as laid down in the ICAO Annex 16, which is as follows: Multiplying the NOx emission indices, fuel flows and Time-In-Modes for each phase (take-off, climb-out, approach, idle conditions) and adding them up.
+The data used is data straight from the engine manufacturers.